the1lab/1lab/README.md

 - A Haskell package manager (either cabal or stack);

-- Pandoc, preferably installed from the same Haskell package manager.
-No specific version of Pandoc is required, but the version you choose is required to match what your Haskell package manager will install for pandoc-types;

 - A working LaTeX installation (TeXLive, etc) with the packages `tikz-cd` (depends on `pgf`), `mathpazo`, `xcolor`, `preview`, and `standalone` (depends on `varwidth` and `xkeyval`);